rust-lang/rfcs/text/0000-explicit-tail-calls.md

 It should be possible to automatically pad the arguments of static tail calls, similar to the [helpers section](#helpers) above.
 See this [comment](https://github.com/rust-lang/rfcs/pull/3407#issuecomment-1500620309) for details.
 Note that this approach does not relax requirements for dynamic calls.

-## Relaxing the Requirement of Strictly Matching Function Signatures using
+## Relaxing the Requirement of Strictly Matching Function Signatures with a new Calling Convention

 In the future a calling convention could be added to allow `become` to be used with functions that have a mismatched function signatures.
 This approach is close to the alternative of [adding a marker to the function declaration](#attribute-on-function-declaration).
 Same as the alternative, a requirement needs to be added that backends provide a calling convention that support tail calling.